 You should discuss cases of difficulty with your team leader.
-In any cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the Indirect Tax Casework Management Team.
+In any cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Advisory policy team.

 Where it is demonstrably the case that the unauthorised group treatment has occurred as the result of HMRC error, so long as the company is eligible for group VAT treatment, HMRC would always retrospectively formalise the company’s inclusion in the group.
 (Please see VGROUPS04800 and VGROUPS04850 for more detail).